audacity/audacity-support/contributing/developing-your-own-plugins-and-scripts/creating-your-own-nyquist-plugins/tutorials/macro-tutorial.md

 * The Nyquist function is AUD-DO, which like any other Nyquist function is case insensitive, and usually written in lower case in code.
 * The function AUD-DO takes exactly one parameter, which is the command string.

-As Nyquist cannot modify the project when used to send Macro scripting commands, most Nyquist-Macros will be written as "tool" type plug-ins.
+As Nyquist cannot modify the project when used to send Macro scripting commands, most Nyquist-Macros will be written as "tool" type plugins.

 ## Passing Commands to Audacity <a href="#passing_commands_to_audacity" id="passing_commands_to_audacity"></a>